brandonmichaelhunter/UMASAV/Day1/Programming_Languages.md

 # prints the results to the screen
 print(AddTwoNumbers(10,9))
 ```
+## Lets take a 5 minute break

+## Lets talk about how to programs, meaning are program created and executed.
+[CONTINUE HERE]
+Now there are many more concepts that we will cover later on in this course, but I want you to undersatnd the basic building blocks of a programming language, but they don't change from one language to another.

 # TODO
 - Talk about how to execute your program on a computer.
 - Explain how source code is translated into binary